opensafely-core/ehrql/docs/wiki-docs/ehrql-concepts-in-depth.md

 dataset.asthma_med_code = latest_asthma_medication.code
 ```

-:spiral_notepad: Notice how the ehrQL sandbox can be useful
+:notepad_spiral: Notice how the ehrQL sandbox can be useful
 when developing your ehrQL queries.
 It can sometimes be quicker to try out ideas interactively via the sandbox first,
 instead of repeatedly editing a dataset definition and re-running it.